base-org/web/apps/base-docs/base-camp/docs/frontend-setup/wallet-connectors.md

 The Rainbowkit template has been updated to wagmi 2.X, but it does **not** use the Next.js app router.
 You'll need to install it manually if you wish to use the latest patterns.

+The next tutorial will show you how to do this!

 :::

 ---